Files / United States

 2. Operations Against the Houthis in the Broader Region

-3. Context of U.S. Presence in the Broader Middle East and Its Operations in Yemen
+3. U.S. Presence in the Broader Middle East and the Context of Its Actions in Yemen

-4. Cost of U.S. Engagement and Combat with the Houthis (October 1, 2024 to Present)
+4. Costs of U.S. Engagement and Operations Against the Houthis (From October 1, 2024, to Present)

 5. Houthi Actions and Costs Since Operation Rough Rider